Advancing inclusivity through assistive technology

 What about assistive technology in the physical world?

 Assistive technology is pivotal for mobility and environmental access.
-Manual and powered wheelchairs enable users to navigate indoor and outdoor spaces more efficiently.
+Manual and powered wheelchairs, examples of adaptive technologies, enable users to navigate indoor and outdoor spaces more efficiently.
 Stairlifts, ramps, and accessible vehicles break down physical barriers and open doors to education, employment, and social engagement.

 Beyond physical mobility, technology has revolutionized transportation options.
 Ride-sharing apps with accessibility features, wheelchair-accessible vehicles, and real-time transit information empower independent travel.